npnl/REINVENT_data/README.md

 ## Tele-REINVENT

-The folder _**REINVENT_data**_ contains .mat files that correspond to the extracted .xdf files after normalizing (downsampling or interpolating) all signals to a common sample rate of 1000 Hz.
+The folder _**Tele-REINVENT_data**_ contains .mat files that correspond to the extracted .xdf files after normalizing (downsampling or interpolating) all signals to a common sample rate of 1000 Hz.
 Data was stored in individual files for each session.

 For all recordings, **EMG** electrodes were placed over: